2 Timothy 3

 Paul is not abstract.
 He tells Timothy: you have seen my life.
 You know what I teach (doctrine), how I live (manner of life), what drives me (purpose), what I trust (faith).
 And you have watched me suffer.
 You have heard of the mob at Antioch, the stoning at Lystra.
 You know I am not asking you to do what I have not done.

 Paul does not promise escape from persecution.
 He promises delivery through it.
 Each city he names was a place of violence and threat.
-Yet in each, the Lord sustained him.
-Not always removing the trial, but carrying him through it.
-Deliverance is not always extraction; it is often endurance wrapped in God's presence.
+Yet in each, the Lord sustained him, carrying him through the trial.
+Deliverance is often endurance wrapped in God's presence.

-This is not threat but promise.
+Paul states it as a promise.
 Living godly means living in opposition to the world's values.
 The world loves money; the godly give it away.
 The world demands revenge; the godly forgive.
 The world exalts pride; the godly humble themselves.
 This collision is inevitable.
-Persecution is not a surprise; it is a sign that you are following Him.
+Persecution is a sign that you are following Him.

 Evil people do not stand still.
 They grow bolder.
 They deepen their deception.
 They multiply.
 This is the trajectory Paul warns of: the world does not gradually improve; it spirals downward.
 The news Timothy receives from the churches confirms this pattern.